 git.day/1 • See all Git of the day at git.day

-Don't keep creating new commits to fix something small in a previous commit.
+Don't keep creating new commits to fix something small in the last commit on your feature branch.
 New commits clutter the history and make it harder to review and audit later.

-Having created a commit with git commit, the commit can be edited1 with staged changes.
+Having created a commit with git commit, the commit can be edited with staged changes.
+While it's not possible to literally edit commits, this amend makes it easy to make a copy of the commit with changes.

 Keep commit message